Data-to-Insight-Center/RDA-PRAGMA-Data-Service/Data-Service-client-galaxy/readme.md

 Move config and Data-service-client-galaxy.tar file into Galaxy Tassel5 toolshed folder.

 ## Contributing
-This software release is under ISC licence.
+This software release is under Apache 2.0 licence.